Ace the 2025 DoD Cyber Awareness Test – Power Up Your Cyber Smarts!

 Question: 1 / 400

-What is the purpose of two-factor authentication (2FA)?
+What is the purpose of security audits?

 Get further explanation with Examzify DeepDiveBeta